ikondra/vlm-vs-hate-memes/README.md

 Q4.
 What’s the hidden message in this meme that promotes racism?
 Q5.
 Should this image with its overlaid text be considered racism hate?
 Explain your reasoning.

+## Chain-of-Thought 16 - CoT_race16

+***RAG Query on HatReD Dataset Reasonings***
+What textual and visual elements make a meme hateful?

+***Prompt***
+Use the following contextual knowledge to answer the prompt below: The textual and visual elements that make a meme hateful include derogatory language or stereotypes targeting specific groups of people based on their race, religion, gender, or sexual orientation.
+Additionally, the visual elements may include images or symbols that reinforce these negative stereotypes or messages, further amplifying the hateful nature of the meme.

+This is a meme that may contain racist content.
+Racism is defined as: actions, biases, prejudices, or beliefs on the part of one group or individual that discriminates against, marginalizes, or in any way oppresses another group or individual that is perceived as being racially different.
+With this knowledge, please answer the following questions, in order:
+Q1a.
+Does the text contain racist words or phrases?
+Q1b.
+List all explicit or implied meanings for any racist words or phrases.
+Explain your reasoning.
+Q2a.
+List all components and entities in the image.
+Q2b.
+What is happening in the image?
+Q2c.
+List all explicit or implied meanings for any racist visuals.
+Explain your reasoning.
+Q3.
+How is the image related to the overlaid text?
+Explain.
+Q4.
+What’s the hidden message in this meme that promotes racism?
+Q5.
+Should this image with its overlaid text be considered racism hate?
+Explain your reasoning.

 ## In-Context Learning Chain-of-Thought - in_context_learning_CoT

 ***Prompt***